 The Centers for Disease Control and Prevention recommends post-exposure prophylaxis (PEP) for people exposed to HIV, saying treatment should start no more than 72 hours after a person has been exposed to the virus.
 (2005)

-The documentary Quiet Heroes, the story of a lesbian couple’s fight against stigma, shame and ignorance through the height of the AIDS crisis in Salt Lake City, premieres at the Sundance Film Festival.
+Quiet Heroes, the story of a lesbian couple’s fight against stigma and ignorance in Salt Lake City in the early days of the AIDS crisis, premieres at the Sundance Film Festival.
 (2018)

 JANUARY 22